 Another tip is bringing thin silk/thermal gloves to wear underneath your mitten gloves , a snood/balaclava and the little hand warmers.
 We found this great guide really helpful planning on what we need to take.

 Where to purchase the clothes from?

-Stores such as Decathlon, Trespass, Go Outdoors, Cotswold Outdoors, Blacks etc all offer a wide range of the winter clothing required for a trip to Lapland.
+Stores such as Decathlon, Trespass, Go Outdoors, Berghaus, Cotswold Outdoors, Boden, Blacks etc all offer a wide range of the winter clothing required for a trip to Lapland, and we tried out the new range of Berghaus clothing on our visit.
 As well as the specialist stores mentioned above you can also get thermals from Next, Marks and Spencer and the supermarkets including Aldi when they run their winter ski events.